jmledford3115/BIS15W2020_jledford/lab2/lab2_hw_key.md

 ## # … with 73 more rows, and 2 more variables: brainwt <dbl>, bodywt <dbl>
 ```

-1. From which publication are these data taken from?
-Don't do an internet search; show the code that you would use to find out in R.
+**1. From which publication are these data taken from?
+Don't do an internet search; show the code that you would use to find out in R.**
 _V.
 M. Savage and G. B. West.
 A quantitative, theoretical framework for understanding mammalian sleep.
 Proceedings of the National Academy of Sciences, 104 (3):1051-1056, 2007._

 2. Put these data into a new object `sleep`.
 Make sure they are organized as a data frame.